-If possible, play left-hand chords on the piano while demonstrating the solfege hand signs with your right hand.
-Or, choose a student to lead the hand signs if students need guidance.
+If possible, play left-hand chords on the piano while you demonstrate the solfege hand signs with your right hand.
+Or, choose a student to lead the hand signs if your students need guidance.

 Take into consideration the best vocal range for your students.
-Your warm ups may go higher than some students are ready for.
+Warm ups may go higher than some students are ready for.
 Be ready to stop at any point.
 Do NOT push young students too high.

 Reinforce Targeted Pitches in Repertoire

-During class or rehearsal, ask students to identify the targeted warm-up pitches in a song.
-After all, this is the ultimate goal – to be able to read and perform music, to become musically literate.
+During class or rehearsal, ask students to identify the targeted warm-up pitches and intervals in the current repertoire.
+After all, the ultimate goal is to read and perform music – to become musically literate.

-Warm ups should only compromise a short segment of class.
+Warm ups should only be a short portion of each class.
 Develop a system that is efficient and effective.
-You can accomplish all of these tasks in 5 minutes or less.
+You can accomplish all of these tasks in the first 4-5 minutes of class or less.

-Developing music literacy does not happen by accident.
-You have to plan carefully to Integrate Music Reading into EVERY Class.
-Vocal tongue twisters warm ups are FUN and they can become an important part of your music literacy plan.
+We cannot stop the clock from ticking away but we can use the class time we have efficiently Developing music literacy does not have to take a lot of class time.
+But, you do have to plan carefully to Integrate Music Reading into EVERY Class.
+Vocal tongue twisters warm ups are a FUN multitasking way to enhance your music literacy plan.

 Terri Lloyd is a former elementary music teacher with over 25 years of experience.
 She holds a Bachelor of Music, a Master of Science in Education, and a Technology Certificate in Instructional Design.

 She is currently active in music education through blogging, workshops, and curriculum development.
 She serves on the music staff at her church and volunteers for an after-school children’s program.
 Terri is an active musician in the community, performing in a local Big Band, pit orchestras, and various events.